[Back to Improving Ourselves]

 Another obvious goal is to make the world a better place.
 But there are many different ways to do this, and many different ideas of what 'better' looks like.

 How do you choose what to spend your life on?
 It's probably worth spending some time considering the question.
 And it is, ultimately a spiritual question: no scientific experiment can tell you what to do with your life; no survey or sociological study can answer this for you.
-Other people can tell you what they have chosen, but they can't tell you what you should choose - however, you can learn from their example: the end result of their choices is often fairly predictable, so the question is obvious... do I want to end up there?
+Other people can tell you what they have chosen, but they can't tell you what you should choose.
+However, you can learn from their example: the end result of their choices is often fairly predictable, so you can observe, and ask the obvious question ... do I want to end up there?

-The traditional advice is still good: assume that you will live to a ripe old age and can look back - will you be satisfied?
+The most traditional piece of advice is still good: assume that you achieve your goal, live to a ripe old age and look back at your life - will you be satisfied?
 Some things will have worked, and some won't, but irrespective of the outcomes, will you be pleased with what you attempted to do?

 See also